 Emily R.M.
 James (M.Sc.BA.RYT-200)

-Emily has been teaching Hatha, Ashtanga, Vinyasa flow, restorative yoga and meditation since 2018 in Edinburgh studios and spaces (Projekt 42, Gathering Essence, Energize Gym, Kimpton Hotel and spa, Summerhall, the Meadows, Holyrood park) and online via Zoom.
-She will be teaching in Rhodes, Greece in the summer of 2022 so keep an eye on the schedule for more information and booking!
+Emily has been teaching Hatha, Ashtanga, Vinyasa flow, restorative yoga, yin and meditation since 2018 in Edinburgh studios and spaces (Eastside Yoga, The Salisbury Centre, Yoga’s Got Hot, B Healthy Together, Projekt 42, Gathering Essence, Energize Gym, Kimpton Hotel and spa, Summerhall, the Meadows, Holyrood park) and online via Zoom.

-She has trained with Ana Forrest, Jambo Truong, Janet McInnes, Lisa Sanfilippo, Vijeth Kumar, Heini Löppönen and many other inspiring teachers over the years.
+She has trained with Lisa Sanfilippo, Vijeth Kumar (and other Rishikesh Yog Peeth teachers) and been to workshops and classes by internationally renowned and local teachers including Ana Forrest, Jambo Truong, Janet McInnes, Heini Löppönen and many other inspiring teachers over the years.

-She runs regular Yoga for Insomnia and Sleep Recovery™ 5-week courses after completing the training course with Lisa Sanfilippo https://www.lisasanfilippo.com/.
-She also assists Lisa and Andrea St. Clair on the teacher training courses for teachers.
+She runs regular Yoga for Insomnia and Sleep Recovery™ 5-week courses and workshops after completing the training course with Lisa Sanfilippo https://www.lisasanfilippo.com/.
+She has also assisted Lisa and Andrea St. Clair on the online teacher training courses for teachers.

 She holds an M.Sc. in mind, language and embodied cognition from The University of Edinburgh.
 Her research interests include musicology, yoga therapy, embodied cognition and the influence of narrative on thoughts and behaviour.